The modern Turkish café locals want to keep to themselves

 We suspect that northside locals would like the quiet strip of shops along Nicholson Street bordering Fitzroy North and Carlton to retain its village feel, but Babajan’s arrival looks set to draw plenty of newcomers to this sleepy high street.

-Chefs Kirsty Chiaplias and Ismail Tosun (formerly of the Workers’ Food Room and Gigibaba respectively) have teamed up to open a café serving modern Turkish fare and they’re cooking some seriously delicious eats out of their tiny open kitchen.
+Chef Kirsty Chiaplias, formerly of the Workers’ Food Room, has opened a café serving modern Turkish fare and they’re cooking some seriously delicious eats out of their tiny open kitchen.
 They make everything from scratch, in-house, and all the action is visible from the 20-odd seats inside.
 On any given day, the fruits of their labour include piles of hearty salads that wouldn't look amiss in an Ottolenghi cookbook, teacakes, pastries, and Turkish breads like pide and simit.

 Menemen is the Turkish take on baked eggs that are traditionally pre-scrambled with tomatoes and spices.
 At Babajan, they choose to bake the eggs whole so you can dunk you simit – a slightly sweet, bagel-like bread ring encrusted with sesame seeds – into the eggy tomato mess.
 At the other end of the spectrum the baklava pain perdu is pretty close to having dessert for breakfast – it comes with a dreamy dollop of kaymak (close relative to clotted cream) and jammy poached quince that adds extra sweetness to the walnut-sprinkled brioche.